Top 15 Alabama USA Events and Festivals

 Showcasing more than 60 inflated hot air balloons, the free Alabama Jubilee Hot Air Balloon Classic main attractions include the Balloon Glow event at night and all sorts of very different hot air balloon flights during the day including tethered balloon rides before dusk, live entertainment, food and the ever popular Alabama Jubilee Fireworks Spectacular.
 Visitors to this event can also enjoy a tractor parade, a pedal tractor pull and all sorts of tractor demonstrations.

-For more information about the Alabama Jubilee Hot Air Balloon Classic visit:
+Everything on the Alabama Jubilee Hot Air Balloon Classic shows up on:

 Celebrating over 30 years of outdoor performances at the birthplace of Helen Keller, this Broadway-style show recalls the childhood of deaf-blind Helen Keller, “American’s First Lady of Courage,” and her gifted teacher Anne Sullivan.
 "The Miracle Worker" is performed on the grounds of Ivy Green each year on weekends from early June through mid July.